ispencerlee/my_config/README.md

-# git-tutorial
-it's my config
+# This ia my personal config